 Working with a HUD-approved housing counselor

 Perhaps the most valuable resource, HUD-approved housing counselors offer free foreclosure intervention counseling.
 These counselors can help identify who services your mortgage, review your financial situation, evaluate available loss mitigation options, and assist with preparing applications.
-Furthermore, they can guide you through retention options in the required order, starting with attempts to bring your mortgage current through forbearance plans, special unemployment agreements, loan modifications, and finally pre-foreclosure sales or deed-in-lieu options.

 Can Bankruptcy Stop Foreclosure in Texas?